BU-ISCIII/chipseq/docs/output.md

-# nf-core/ChIPseq Output
+# BU-ISCIII/chipseq-nf Output

-**nf-core/ChIPseq** is a bioinformatics best-practice analysis pipeline used for ChIP-seq (chromatin immunoprecipitation sequencing) data analysis at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
+**BU-ISCIII/chipseq-nf** is a bioinformatics best-practice analysis pipeline used for ChIP-seq (chromatin immunoprecipitation sequencing) data analysis originally developed at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
+The pipeline has been adapted for BU-ISCIII needs, focusing in allowing custom references and parameter for it use with microbial sequencing data.

 This document describes the output produced by the pipeline.